ccoenraets/force-server/README.md

-# force-server
+# Force Server

 force-server is a simple development server for Force.com.
 It provides two key features:

-- Proxy server to avoid cross domain policy issues when making REST API calls to Salesforce.
+- **Proxy Server**: allows you to avoid cross domain policy issues when making REST API calls to Salesforce
-- Local web server to avoid cross domain policy issues when loading application resources using XMLHTTPRequest (templates, etc.)
+- **Local Web Server**: allows you to avoid cross domain policy issues when loading application resources using XMLHTTPRequest (templates, etc.)

 There are different options to use force-server: